Skip to content

 Recurring visit invoice settings in Jobber

-Check your invoice statuses daily.
-Throughout your week, take a glance at your business dashboard to see how many drafted, outstanding, and past-due invoices you have.
+• Check your invoice statuses daily.
+A few times throughout your week, take a glance at your business dashboard to see how many drafted, outstanding, and past-due invoices you have.

 View of jobs that require invoicing in Jobber

-• Follow up automatically on overdue invoices.
-Instead of calling and emailing customers to chase down outstanding invoices, use Jobber to have your follow-ups sent automatically over email or text.
+• Follow up on overdue invoices.
+Instead of calling and emailing customers to chase down outstanding invoices, use Jobber to send your follow-ups automatically over email or text.

 • Collect payment on the spot.
-Avoid chasing payments altogether by letting customers pay you at the property—by card—as soon as the job is done.
+Avoid chasing payments altogether by letting customers pay you by credit card at the property as soon as the job is done.
 The Jobber Card Reader lets you quickly and securely accept credit card payment in person with one tap.

 Jobber Card Reader accepting a credit card payment